 Your 15-year-old has been begging to get contact lenses, but new data suggest she’s likely to struggle with proper use or upkeep.
 With your help, she can become a responsible contact wearer for life.

 Contact lenses are a big responsibility—one that most of the 3.6 million American teenagers who wear them don’t fully embrace.
 In August 2017, the Centers for Disease Control and Prevention (CDC) released the findings of surveys of 12- to 17-year-old contacts wearers.
 They were, in a word, concerning: 85 percent admitted to improperly wearing, cleaning or storing contacts.

 Contact lens missteps can have serious consequences for eye health, including infections, ulcers on the cornea, abrasions and blindness.
 Contacts-related injuries send thousands of young people to emergency rooms annually, according to pediatric researchers.
 If you have determined your teen is mature enough to handle contacts—good hygiene habits are a positive indicator—share these tips for success:

-• Stay on the case.
-Set a calendar reminder to replace your contacts case every three months.
+- Stay on the case.
+Set a calendar reminder to replace the case of your contacts every three months.
 Clean it regularly.

 Wearing contacts can be a big adjustment for teenagers, so keep a close eye on your daughter as she gets into a routine of wearing, cleaning and storing her contacts.
 She may need a few gentle reminders about contacts hygiene from time to time, but once she masters it, she’ll be set for the future.